christophergarthwood/appdevstig_docs/Template_001_ProjectDocumentation_Standards.md

  - *Format:* Customer agreed upon format at PM's discretion.
  - *Methods of work implementation:*  Agile (daily scrum, Sprints duration, etc.)
  - *Project Artifact Location:* Central location with Project Management documentation.
- - *Periodicity of Update:* As needed by Progam Manager with inputs from the team.
+ - *Periodicity of Update:* As needed by Program Manager with input from the team.
- - *Comments:* Milestones and High level tasks designed to demonstrate marked progress towards the final capability.
+ - *Comments:* Milestones and High-level tasks designed to demonstrate marked progress towards the final capability.
  - *Standard:* N/A
  - *References:* [Office of Executive Director for Systems Engineering and Architecture, May 2023](https://ac.cto.mil/wp-content/uploads/2023/05/IMP-IMS-Guide-2023.pdf)